KrynxtioN/MTA-Roleplay-Basic-Framework/README.md

 # Roleplay Framework

-This is a basic roleplay gamemode for Multi Theft Auto: San Andreas (MTA:SA), developed in Lua.
+This is a basic roleplay gamemode framework for Multi Theft Auto: San Andreas (MTA:SA), developed in Lua.

-The framework provides a simple foundation for creating your own roleplay server.
+It provides a simple foundation for creating your own roleplay server.
 It already includes the essential systems needed to start developing and can easily be extended with additional factions, jobs and gameplay features.

 ## Features